Nothing and No One Is Wasted

 Where we're heading.

-KCEI became operational July 2024.
-These are our first-year programme targets.
-We will publish verified impact data as milestones are reached.
+KCEI became fully operational in July 2024.
+These are our programme targets for 2026–2028 — what we are working toward.
+We will publish verified data as milestones are reached.

 Tonnes diverted